Bisque-IO/bop/docs/aof2/aof2_store.md

 Only the current Raft master performs archival, compaction, or cross-tier mutations.
 All other nodes consume a replicated log of these operations to stay in sync.

+For the manifest log binary format, chunk lifecycle, and replay pipeline see `aof2_manifest_log.md`.

 ---

 ## Tier 0 - Hot Cache